codekunoichi/dgx-spark-open-source/README.md

 * Students learning machine learning or AI on high‑performance hardware.
 * Researchers and engineers using DGX workstations or similar GPU servers.
 * Anyone coming from macOS or Windows who needs a concise primer on Ubuntu and DGX.

+## Experiments

+We will be exploring knowledge graphs using the publicly available CMS NPI database—creating the graph, querying it, and documenting learnings as we go.

 ## Contributing